kapilnchauhan77/Stock_Analysis/README.md

 # Stock_Analysis
-This script let's you download and analyse the stock you want with a minor forecast using Random Forest Generator.
+This script let's you download and analyse the information for the stock you want with a minor forecast using Random Forest Generator.

 To use it: